 |Gearbox||5-speed MT||6-speed MT|

-In the Brazilian market, the Kicks is available with a new-generation 1.6-litre, 16V engine benefited with Flex Start System.
+In the Brazilian market, the Kicks is offered with a new-generation 1.6-litre, 16V engine benefited with Flex Start System.
 This flex-fuel (petrol/ethanol) motor is claimed to be designed with a special piston coating that not only makes it lightweight, but reduces friction as well.
-Its power output stands at 114bhp.
-Transmission duties will be carried out by a 5-speed manual or new-gen XTRONIC CVT (continuously variable transmission).
+It delivers a maximum power output of 114bhp.
+Transmission options on offer are a 5-speed manual and a new-gen XTRONIC CVT (continuously variable transmission).

-The India-spec model is likely to share its engines with Renault Captur/Nissan Terrano.
-Powering the petrol version could be a 1.5-litre motor that can make a top power of 104.5bhp at 5,600rpm and a peak torque of 142Nm at 4,000rpm.
-On the other hand, the diesel version will derive its power from a 1.5-litre K9K unit that is tuned for two states of tunes – 84bhp with 210Nm and 108bhp with 240Nm.
+On the other hand, the India-spec model is likely to share its engines with Renault Captur/Nissan Terrano.
+The SUV’s petrol version might derive its power from a 1.5-litre motor delivering a peak power of 104.5bhp at 5,600rpm and a peak torque of 142Nm at 4,000rpm.
+Powering the diesel version will be a 1.5-litre K9K unit tuned for two states of tunes – 84bhp with 210Nm and 108bhp with 240Nm.
 However, the Kicks could get the 108bhp version.
-Transmission options are likely to include a 5-speed manual (petrol) and a 6-speed manual (diesel) gearbox.
+Transmission duties are likely to be performed by a 5-speed manual (petrol) and a 6-speed manual (diesel) gearbox.
 Nissan might also offer an optional Xtronic CVT gearbox on the carline.
 Read About – New-generation Nissan Micra

 In India, the Nissan Kicks will be positioned against the Hyundai Creta.
 With competitive pricing, this new SUV will also take on the top-end variants of the Tata Nexon, Maruti Vitara Brezza and Ford EcoSport.
 So there is a very high possibility that the Nissan Kicks could be priced competitively to take a lead over its rivals.
 Read: New Nissan Sunny – All You Need To Know